kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - The account `@AllyBrisket` had always seemed suspicious to me.
 - Samuel from harmony class back in [May 2023 when the cyber-stalking really got going](../../2023/may.md#harmony-class-the-week-after-my-first-explosive-tweet) may have signalled this account to me during our weird chat on the way up to the tunnel one evening.
 - I guessed at that time that Domingo had instructed him to do that, so my suspicions about this account started there.
-- *Yes, homo* reads like an answer to my realization, which I made public on X in the summer of 2023, that Domingo is gay.
+- ***Yes, homo*** reads like an answer to my realization, which I made public on X in the summer of 2023, that Domingo is gay.
-- In response to these messages, I got confirmations back from stalking accounts that yes, indeed, Domingo is gay, and that he had even confessed it to Mercedes at one point.
+- In response to this, I received confirmations back from stalkers' fake accounts that yes, indeed, Domingo is gay, and that he had even confessed it to Mercedes at one point.
 - At the close of March 2024, I'm so stressed that I start communicating with accounts directly as if they are who I they think they are.
 - Note the ratio of people who have possibly translated this tweet.